tmtsoftware/esw-web-app-template.g8/README.md

 * version: Specifies the version for this project.
 * package: Top level package which dynamically gets created based on provided organization and subsystem in all subprojects.
 * scala_version: Specifies the Scala version for this project.
-* esw_version: Specifies the Executive Software (ESW) version for this project

 Once the project is generated, refer to project's README for instructions on how to use, build, and run the project.